 What needs to be PAT tested?

-Broadly speaking, any appliance that has a plug needs to be PAT tested.
+Broadly speaking, any appliance that has a plug needs to have a Portable Appliance Test.
 This includes:

 - Stationary equipment